Princess Elizabeth of Tooro: Early life and education

-Royal life and modelling
+Royal life and career

-Around this time, her father died, and her brother Patrick David Matthew Kaboyo Olimi was enthroned as Olimi III, the twelfth Omukama of Tooro, who reigned from 1965 until 1995.
+On the morning of 21 December 1965, having hosted a gala in celebration of her entry to the bar the night before, Elizabeth received a telephone call informing her of her father's death.
+Her brother, Patrick David Matthew Kaboyo Olimi was enthroned as Olimi III, the twelfth Omukama of Tooro that day and was crowned March of the following year.
+He reigned from 1965 until 1995.
 At the coronation, Elizabeth received the title and office of Batebe (Princess Royal), which traditionally made her the most powerful woman in the Tooro Kingdom and the most trusted adviser of the king.
+However, Elizabeth and Olimi III's paternal aunt, the former Batebe and eldest sister of their father Rukidi III, Princess (Omubiitokati) Ruth Komuntale continued to be referred to as Batebe and kept the title until the day she died.

 King Fredrick Mutesa II of Buganda, another of Uganda's traditional kingdoms, was now the president, with Prime Minister Milton Obote.
 Barely one year after the coronation of the Omukama Olimi III, Obote attacked the Buganda Palace, sending Edward Muteesa II into exile, and declared himself president.
 Soon, he abolished all Ugandan traditional kingdoms, including the Tooro Kingdom.
 Elizabeth was afraid for her brother's life, but he escaped to London.

 Elizabeth later completed an internship at a law firm, and became Uganda's first female lawyer.
 She was a virtual prisoner in her own country until Princess Margaret of the United Kingdom sent her an invitation to model in a charity fashion show.
 The princess was a smash hit, and soon became a highly successful fashion model, being featured in many magazines.
-She was the first black model that graced the pages of Harper’s Bazaar in 1969, making history as one of the first African women to appear in high-fashion editorials.
+She was the first black model to grace the pages of Harper’s Bazaar in 1969, making history as one of the first African women to appear in high-fashion editorials.
 Jacqueline Kennedy Onassis met Elizabeth at a party, and convinced her to move to New York City.

-In 1970, the novel Things Fall Apart by Chinua Achebe was turned into a film of the same name—also known as Bullfrog in the Sun—directed by the award-winning German filmmaker and producer Hansjürgen Pohland and starred Princess Elizabeth of Tooro, Johnny Sekka, and Orlando Martins.
-In her biography, she wrote: "So I threw myself headlong into the role of Clara and shortly afterwards, in the summer of 1970, I flew to Lagos in Nigeria for the shooting.
-Lagos was a revelation for me.
-From Kampala and Nairobi, I was used to almost everything being dominated by Asians and Europeans, so it impressed me all the more to see that Africans were in charge here."
+In 1970, the novel Things Fall Apart by Chinua Achebe was turned into a film of the same name—also known as Bullfrog in the Sun—directed by the award-winning German filmmaker and producer Hansjürgen Pohland and starring Princess Elizabeth of Tooro, Johnny Sekka, and Orlando Martins.
+In her biography, she wrote: "So I threw myself headlong into the role of Clara with genuine empathy and shortly afterwards, in the summer of 1970, I flew to Lagos in Nigeria to do the filming.
+Lagos was a revelation to me.
+I had been so used to seeing Asians and Europeans in Kampala and Nairobi running virtually everything that it impressed me to see Africans for once in control."